ShimantoRahman/empulse/docs/guide/metrics/choosing_metric.rst

 Consider a binary classification problem where the goal is to predict whether a customer is going to churn in the next year.

-we presumes a situation where predicted churners are contacted and offered an incentive to remain customers.
+We presumes a situation where predicted churners are contacted and offered an incentive to remain customers.
 Only a fraction of churners accepts the incentive offer (the accept rate).
 If a churner accepts the incentive, the company wins back the customer and receives the customer's lifetime value.
 If a loyal customer is offered an incentive, they will happily accept it, since they were going to stay anyway.